Research - Civil Computing

 Research Project 1: Influential Facility Site Selection

-Research Problem 1.1 - Trajectory-driven Influential Billboard Placement: Given a set of billboards U (each with a location and a cost), a database of trajectories T and a budget L, find a set of billboards within the budget to influence the largest number of trajectories.
+Research Problem 1.1 - Trajectory-driven Influential Billboard Placement: Given a set of billboards U (each with a location and a cost), a set T of user-movement records and a budget L, it aims to find a set of billboards within the budget to influence the largest number of trajectories.
 One core challenge is to identify and reduce the overlap of the influence from different billboards to the same trajectories, while keeping the budget constraint into consideration.

 Research Problem 2.2 - Geo-located Multi-dimensional & Multi-granularity Data Visualization: (1) Aggregation of results at different levels of detail for efficient visualization rendering (Data Sampling techniques, Approximate clustering); (2) Visualization Design of the Geo-located Multi-dimensional Data.